silvershop/silvershop-core/README.md

 Website: http://ss-shop.org
 Demo: http://demo.ss-shop.org

-We are looking for contributiors.
+Your contributions, and feedback are welcomed and appreciated.
 There are many ways you can [contribute to this project](https://github.com/burnbright/silverstripe-shop/wiki/Contributing).
 A tremendous thanks to [everyone that has already contributed](https://github.com/burnbright/silverstripe-shop/graphs/contributors).

 ## Maintainer Contact